bjwhite-fnal/rucio-ams/README.md

 ### Brandon White
 bjwhite@fnal.gov

 Use this to deploy Rucio for an experiment.
-First source an experiments environment file and deploy with the experiment generic rucio-fnal framework.
+First source an experiments environment file and deploy with the experiment generic rucio-ams framework.
 In particular please make sure that the following are set by the sourcing of the environment file:
 ~~~~
     EXPERIMENT: Name of the experiment that configuration files are being generated for.
 Used when generating helm deployment configurations.
-    RUCIO_AMS_DIR: Set to the top level directory of the rucio-fnal repository (i.e. the directory this README resides in).
+    RUCIO_AMS_DIR: Set to the top level directory of the rucio-ams repository (i.e. the directory this README resides in).
 Enables configuration files to be found in the directory structure detailed below.
     AMS_RUCIO_CERT: Certificate for service authentication.
     AMS_RUCIO_KEY: Key for service authentication.
     AMS_RUCIO_CA_BUNDLE: CA certificates for service authentication.